rails/rails/guides/source/form_helpers.md

 <% end %>
 ```

-will produce exactly the same output as the original example.
+This will produce exactly the same output as the original example.

 Building Complex Forms
 ----------------------